Sammy Koskei

 He stayed very competitive in future years, but missed selection at 1987 World Championships in Rome when finished 4th at Kenyan trials.
 In 1988, Koskei was still 9th fastest 800m runner in the World with his season's best of 1:44.06 min, but once again he narrowly missed the place at the Kenyan team for the Olympic Games in Seoul finishing 4th at Kenyan trials.
 He competed for several more years often accepting pacemaking role.

 Since Wilson Kipketer represented Denmark when he set his world record, Koskei's 1:42.28 was the African record, that lasted for 25 years until 2009 when David Rudisha of Kenya posted a faster time (1:42.01).

 He is from Arwos, Nandi District.
 After retirement, he has been a sports administrator, and a farmer in Kapsabet.

+Koskei competed for the SMU Mustangs track and field team in the 1980s, winning multiple NCAA DI titles in the 800 m.
+In 1982, the Kenyan government provided information to Southern Methodist University and its conference that "bears upon the issue of Koskei's age and eligibility".
+SMU argued Kosgei was 20, but rival coaches claimed he was 24 years old, which was too old to compete according to NCAA rules at the time.
+In light of the evidence presented, Kosgei was declared immediately ineligible.